This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA.

 No question.
 It would be easier to describe what the Pandemic has not changed rather than what it has changed.
 The answer is…not much.
 You name it, and the Pandemic has changed it.
 Business…Work-From-Home (WFH) model.
 Education…I do not even know where to start with this one.
 What about consumer spending patterns?
 Home Depot (HD) and Lowes (LOW), although their stock price certainly did not increase the most, are squarely in the winner’s circle.
 Travel was out.
 Takeout was in.

 Where are we now?
-We went from Covid-19 to the Delta Variant and now on to the Omicron Variant.
+We went from Covid-19 to the Delta Variant to the Omicron Variant and now the XBB.
+1.5 Variant.
 Who knows what’s next?
 We do know, or at least are lead to believe, we will be dealing with some sort of variant going forward for some extended period of time.

 Back in the original post, we said, “Why will we have the Roaring Twenties 2.0?
 Technology, interest rates and the employment outlook are three strong reasons to say yes.”
 Let’s revisit and update: